-Objectives • Characterize the effects of genetic, metabolic, and environmental influences on the aging brain and vasculature, and the modifying impact of nutrition on neuronal and glial function that can lead to better cognitive and behavioral outcomes throughout life.
+Objectives • Determine the effects of genetic, molecular and environmental influences on the aging brain, and the modifying impact of specific phytonutrients on neural cell function and behavior, including cognition.

 Research Psychologist, USDA, ARS

 Research focus: Age-related behavioral (cognition and motor performance) and neurochemical changes and nutritional treatments

 Research Focus: Characterization of neural stem cells that may be appropriate as therapeutic sources as well as in vivo and in vitro bioassays to test the role of nutritional supplements in maintaining brain health and preventing age-related neurological diseases.